A Complete Idiot's Guide to Cuba

 Old Havana and Centro Habana

 La Habana Vieja (Old Havana) is the historic center of Havana, where you can find the museums, traditions, architecture and classic places of the capital of Cuba.
 A more detailed description of this center can be found on the page dedicated to Old Havana Homes.
-We also have our Essential and definitive guide to Old Havana, where most of the monuments, buildings and artistic and cultural sites of this area are described.
+We also have an Essential and definitive guide to Old Havana, where most of the monuments, buildings and artistic and cultural sites of this area are described.

 Vedado and Nuevo Vedado (New Vedado)